Permissions for site collection administrators

 Under Users and Permissions, click Site Collection Administrators.

 In the Site Collection Administrators field, type or browse to find the name of the person you want to designate a site collection administrator.

 Download a chart of default groups and permission levels

 When you set permissions for a new site collection, it can be very helpful to see all the default groups and permission levels that are available to you at a glance.
-You can download a Microsoft Office Excel template that displays this information and print it on 11 x 17-size paper, in portrait view by visiting Chart: Default Groups and Permission Levels.
+You can use the SharePoint Server 2010 groups and permissions reference chart template that displays this information in a chart.
+The chart is designed to be printed in Portrait Orientation on one sheet of 11 x 17-size paper, but you can also print it on several letter-sized pages.